mrfdev/1MB/Resources/mcMMO/Excavation.md

 ## Excavation Skills GigaDrillBreaker On

 ```
-&a**GIGA DRILL BREAKER ACTIVATED**
+**GIGA DRILL BREAKER ACTIVATED**
 ```

 ## Excavation Skills GigaDrillBreaker Refresh

 ```
-&aYour &eGiga Drill Breaker &aability is refreshed!
+Your Giga Drill Breaker ability is refreshed!
 ```

 ## Excavation.Skills GigaDrillBreaker Other Off

 ```
-Giga Drill Breaker&a has worn off for &e{0}
+Giga Drill Breaker has worn off for x
 ```

 ## Excavation.Skills GigaDrillBreaker Other On

 ```
-&a{0}&2 has used &cGiga Drill Breaker!
+x has used Giga Drill Breaker!
 ```